Posts

 Scaling multiple B2B SaaS companies through Scalable Ventures portfolio(Real playbook from companies that successfully scaled from $1M to $10M+ ARR)

-Scaling a B2B SaaS company from $1M to $10M ARR requires a systematic approach.
-Having helped multiple companies navigate this journey, I've identified the key patterns and practices that drive successful scaling.
+Scaling a B2B SaaS company from $1M to $10M ARR is the most dangerous phase of growth.
+It requires a fundamentally different operating model than what got you to $1M.
+Having helped multiple companies navigate this journey through Scalable Ventures, I've seen the same patterns separate the companies that break through from the ones that stall.
+The core shift is this: at $1M ARR, your company runs on founder energy and individual heroics.
+At $10M, it must run on systems, processes, and a team that can execute without you in the room.
+Everything in this playbook is about making that transition.
 For AI integration during scaling, see AI Transformation Roadmap for B2B SaaS.
 For early-stage guidance, check out Startup Playbook: From Idea to Product-Market Fit.
 This stage is often the most challenging because it requires transitioning from a startup to a scale-up.
 The playbook changes, and what worked at $1M won't necessarily work at $5M or $10M.
+At $1M, the founder closes most deals, the product team builds features on gut feel, and customer success means the CEO calling upset customers.
+None of that scales.
+The companies that stall at $2-3M ARR are almost always the ones where the founder can't let go of the habits that got them to $1M.

 B2B SaaS Scaling Journey